AlaFalaki/Ppayment/README.md

 Ppayment
 =========

-A payment gateway plugin that works with Pasargad bank and automatically confirm the orders so that download link will apear immediately.
+A payment gateway plugin that works with Pasargad bank (Iran) and automatically confirm the orders so that download link will apear immediately. (for virtual products)
 This plugin works on WooCommerce system ( WooCommerce is a plugin for WordPress that makes shopping websites ).<br />
 With this plugin you can make File-Shopping websites.

 Only For Iranian Users ( Also written in Farsi ) ( if you are from Iran and wants to know more about this plugin, you can see my website at the end of this file. )<br />
-Version : 2.0<br />
+Version : 2.5<br />
 Released under MIT License.

 Requirements
 =========

-- WordPress 4.2.4+
+- WordPress 4.5.3+
-- WooCommerce 2.4.4+
+- WooCommerce 2.6.3+

 Bug fixes
 =========

-- fixes woocommerce 2.4.4 API bug
+- fixes woocommerce 2.4.4 API bug.
 - it will display succesfull buy message.
 - now you can choose a page to display messages. (callback page)
+- fix "doesnt show setting page in woocommerce".
+- add IRR/IRT (currency) understanding for better compatibility.

 Official Page
 =========